confluentinc/schema-registry/docs/api.rst

 The compatibility resource allows the user to test schemas for compatibility against specific versions of a subject's schema.

-.. http:post:: /compatibility/subjects/(string:subject)/versions/(int:version)
+.. http:post:: /compatibility/subjects/(string:subject)/versions/(versionId:version)

 Test input schema against a particular version of a subject's schema for compatibility.
 Note that the compatibility level applied for the check is the configured compatibility level for the subject (``http:get:: /config/(string:subject)``).
 If this subject's compatibility level was never changed, then the global compatibility level applies (``http:get:: /config``).

    :param string subject: Subject of the schema version against which compatibility is to be tested
-   :param int version: Version of the subject's schema against which compatibility is to be tested. -1 is a special value that indicates the current latest version of the subject's schema
+   :param versionId version: Version of the subject's schema against which compatibility is to be tested.
+Valid values for versionId are between [1,2^31-1] or the string "latest". "latest" checks compatibility of the input schema with the last registered schema under the specified subject

    :>json boolean is_compatible: True, if compatible.
 False otherwise

    :statuscode 404: